Regulatory Affairs for QA: Variations Training

 - Awareness and knowledge of the latest regulatory procedures for post-approval changes

-- Knowledge on how EU and U.S. regulatory procedures work
+- Knowledge on how EU, UK and U.S. regulatory procedures work

 - Ability to communicate with their regulatory support functions

-Jason Collins - Jason is an experienced regulatory affairs professional who has over 17 years of experience in regulatory affairs from both industry and consultancy.
-Jason has provided support across a broad range of projects covering both medicinal products (including several biologicals) and medical devices, supporting numerous clients in preparing documentation, managing projects (strategy, early phase development, INDs, MAAs), scientific advice meetings and regulatory training.
+Jason Collins - Jason is an experienced regulatory affairs professional who has over 17 years of experience in regulatory affairs in both industry and consultancy.
+Jason has provided support across a broad range of projects covering both medicinal products (including several biologicals) and medical devices, supporting numerous clients in preparing documentation, managing projects (strategy, early phase development, INDs and MAAs), scientific advice meetings and regulatory training.

 Discounts offered to NHS staff, regulators and charities.